 Seeing all 5 waterfalls

 Probably the most important activity to do in Great Falls, Montana is seeing all 5 waterfalls.
-Each of the falls provides its own unique style history and purpose.
+Each of the falls provides its own unique style and history.
 Traveling from east to west, you’ll find the following:

 - Great Falls – The town’s namesake, this waterfall is located 12 miles outside of town.
 The result of Ryan Dam, this 148-foot waterfall is truly a sight to behold.
 Make sure to visit Ryan Island Park for the best views and to access some amazing hikes.

-- Rainbow Falls – close by Crooked Falls, this beautiful cascading waterfall is next to Rainbow dam, constructed in 1910.
+- Rainbow Falls – Close by Crooked Falls, this beautiful cascading waterfall is next to Rainbow dam and was constructed in 1910.

 - Colter Falls – Just half a mile from Rainbow Falls, Colter Falls is generally submerged.
 When it’s visible, it’s only 6 feet in height and located just above the Rainbow dam.

 - Black Eagle Falls – Closest to the town of Great Falls, Montana, this 26-foot waterfall was originally named “Upper Pitch” by William Clark.
 The town changed the name when a black eagle built a nest in a nearby cottonwood tree.

 Since these 5 waterfalls span only 12 miles, you can easily view them all within an hour.
 However, if you have time to spare, I’d recommend hiking around this gorgeous area.
 Great Falls and Rainbow Falls in particular have some great trails close by.
 You can also make a stop at the Lewis and Clark Interpretive Center, located between Colter and Black Eagle Falls.

 Hanging out in downtown Great Falls, Montana